hytechimaging/sammo-boat/doc/source/interface.rst

 merging, avoiding to copy identical entities captured on a previous day.
 Gps point will be also decimated to keep only one record per minutes.

+User can use the gps checkboxes to choose which session gps layer will be kept.

 6 - |environment| Environment button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~